kizito9898/IT-Documentation/CustomerService/Ticketing-Best-practices.md

 5. **Escalating? – I summarize clearly for the next tech**

-   > *Issue unresolved—user’s GPO settings not applying.
+   > *Issue unresolved, user’s GPO settings not applying.
 Tried local fixes, no success.
 Escalating to Level 2.
 Please see Event Viewer logs from 12:05 PM.*

 ---